open-sauced/intro/CONTRIBUTING.md

 After your contribution is accepted, your new chapter will become part of our course, enhancing its content for users and contributors.

-## Using Markdown for Intro to Open Source Course
+## Using Markdown for This Project

 Markdown is a lightweight and easy-to-use markup language that allows you to format text in a readable and visually appealing way.

-When contributing to the Intro Course, it's important to use Markdown to structure and format your content effectively.
+We have our [style guide](https://github.com/open-sauced/pizza-verse/blob/main/style-guide.md) as the convention to use Markdown for this project that you need to follow.

 ### Markdown Basics

-Markdown provides a set of simple and intuitive syntax elements for formatting text.
-Here are some common Markdown elements you can use:
+Below are some Markdown elements that you will commonly use in this project:

 #### 1. Headings